-The automotive industry, our point of focus for this blog, has been significantly benefited by using IoT applications.
-Apart from the provided benefits of applying IoT, sensors can detect equipment failure of the vehicles that are on the road and alert the driver with details accordingly.
+The automotive industry, our point of focus for this blog, has significantly benefited from using IoT applications.
+Apart from the provided benefits of applying IoT, sensors can detect equipment failure in vehicles that are on the road and alert the driver with details accordingly.

 Also, automotive manufacturers and suppliers can get detailed information about how to keep cars running or keep car owners informed via IoT-based applications.

-If you are looking forward to adopting IoT in your business to gain a competitive advantage and flourish, Appventurez has got a team of professionals expert in building customised IoT solutions.
+If you are looking forward to adopting IoT in your business to gain a competitive advantage and flourish, Appventurez has got a team of professional experts in building customized IoT solutions.
 Get in touch with us.

 Let’s now go into the core state of IoT in automotive.

-From the value provided by vehicle telematics to traffic jams, IoT has the ability to indicate the rise of connected vehicles.
-Though the concept of connected cars hasn’t been any new, the evolution began with General Motors’ OnStar in 1996 Since then the concept has gone through a number of phases.
+From the value provided by vehicle telematics to traffic jams, IoT can indicate the rise of connected vehicles.
+Though the concept of connected cars hasn’t been any new, the evolution began with General Motors’ OnStar in 1996 Since then the concept has gone through several phases.

-Depending upon the era and technologies devised, the five major phases of evolution has been:
+Depending upon the era and technologies devised, the five major phases of evolution have been:

 The image defines the standard changes that happened during each phase.
-With the rapid advancement of technologies including the Internet of Things, Artificial Intelligence and Machine Learning as a service, the technology of connected cars are propelling in rapid succession.
+With the rapid advancement of technologies including the Internet of Things, Artificial Intelligence, and Machine Learning as a service, the technology of connected cars is propelling in rapid succession.

 And believe it or not – Connected cars are all set to become a common phenomenon, fully integrated into our digital lives, across the world within no time.

-Evaluating engine performance, measuring physical health indicators and controlling air temperature – everything is made possible with IoT.
-It’s no longer affordable to ignore the omnipresence aura of IoT in automotive and related industries.
+Evaluating engine performance, measuring physical health indicators, and controlling air temperature – everything is made possible with IoT.
+It’s no longer affordable to ignore the omnipresent aura of IoT in automotive and related industries.

 Moreover, the rapid development of connectivity has led to an unprecedented shift in the way we see vehicles.

-Once that had a structure of steel and pistons, now has computer chips and carbon fibre.
+Once that had a structure of steel and pistons, now has computer chips and carbon fiber.
 Automobile service centers can now track sensor data to predict routine maintenance is needed and schedule an appointment automatically.
-The insurers can keep a track of user’s driving behaviours and their journey to calculate accurate policies, regulate the flow of traffic or even alert drivers of dangerous situations.
+The insurers can keep track of users’ driving behaviors and their journey to calculate accurate policies, regulate the flow of traffic, or even alert drivers of dangerous situations.